RutvikMangukiya/Docker-Projects/flask-docker-network-volumes/README.md

 ## Conclusion

-- This article provides a comprehensive guide on deploying a two-tier Flask application with a MySQL database using Docker.
+- This documentation provides a comprehensive guide on deploying a two-tier Flask application with a MySQL database using Docker.
 It covers essential steps such as running MySQL and Flask containers, creating Docker networks and volumes for data persistence and container communication, and finally, simplifying the deployment process with Docker Compose.
 The tutorial emphasizes the importance of Docker volumes and networks in ensuring seamless integration and data retention across container restarts, showcasing their significance in modern DevOps practices.